davidmcbee/VBA_Challenge/README.md

 In this challenge, the VBA_Challenge.xlsm file, [VBA_Challenge.xlsm] (https://github.com/davidmcbee/VBA_Challenge/blob/master/VBA_Challenge.xlsm), the All Stocks Analysis was redone to refactor the code, the 2nd main purpose of this analysis.
 Note that both the code for the original All Stocks Analysis, subroutine All Stocks Analysis as well as the All Stocks Analysis Refactored subroutine code are contained in the VBA_Challenge.xlsm file

 ## VBA Challenge Code Review
-In this version the same section of code that was done in 2 loops in the All Stocks Analysis subroutine is now done in one loop.
+In this version the same section of code that was done in 2 loops in the original All Stocks Analysis subroutine is now done in one loop.
 The entire code can be viewed in the VBS_Challenge_Code.txt file [VBA_Challenge_Code.txt] (https://github.com/davidmcbee/VBA_Challenge/blob/master/Module2Resources/VBS_Challenge_Code.txt).
 The  relevant difference, stated in pseudo code is

 ### VBA Challenge Pseudocode
 *Create 4 arrays, the original ticker array, a volume array a starting price array and an ending price array.